Alex Steinweiss: Career

+The first illustrated album cover for 78 rpm records was created by Alex Steinweiss in 1938, while he also developed the paperboard container for 33 1/3 LPs in 1953, which went on to become the industry norm for packaging for more than three decades.

-Steinweiss was active in record cover design from 1938 until 1973, when he semi-retired to devote himself to painting.
-By his own admission, he designed roughly 2500 covers.
-His career can be divided into roughly five periods:
+Alex Steinweiss was involved in creating album cover designs from 1938 until his semi-retirement in 1973, where he shifted his focus towards painting.
+Throughout his career, he designed around 2500 covers, his career can be divided into five different periods:

-From 1938 to perhaps 1945, he designed all the covers for Columbia.
-During this period, he developed the entire graphic "language" of album design.
+The first period, from 1938 to around 1945, Steinweiss designed all the covers for Columbia, where he developed the complete visual "language" for album design.

-The second period is from 1945 to roughly 1950, during which he was no longer the sole designer for Columbia.
-He also began designing for other companies.
-This period is sometimes described as the "First Golden Age" of the album cover.
-Steinweiss' signature font, the "Steinweiss scrawl," first appeared in roughly 1947.
-Steinweiss claims to have invented the LP cover, which first appeared in 1948.
+In the second period, from 1945 to approximately 1950, Steinweiss was no longer the exclusive designer for Columbia, and he started to work with other companies.
+This period is occasionally referred to as the "First Golden Age" of the album cover.
+The Steinweiss Scrawl, which is now recognized as Alex Steinweiss's signature font, made its initial appearance around 1947.
 Steinweiss can also take credit for the Grecian column design Columbia used in 1948 on the first LP envelopes.
 The design was borrowed from the earlier 78 rpm album cover, MM577, the Mendelssohn violin concerto played by Nathan Milstein.
 This performance was chosen by Columbia to be the first 12-inch LP, ML4001.

-Starting in around 1950, Steinweiss did the covers and record label for Remington, and began a more than 20-year association with both Decca and London Records.
-Like his earlier periods, most of his early 1950s designs are drawn, for Columbia, RCA, Remington, Decca and London.
-This was his third period, when he did drawing, lettering, and layout that was often brilliant but perhaps not as memorable as his late 1940s period.
+In approximately 1950, Steinweiss designed the covers and record labels for Remington and established a relationship spanning over 20 years with both Decca and London Records.
+During this period, he primarily used drawing as his preferred design technique for clients such as Columbia, RCA, Remington, Decca and London.
+This marked his third design period, in which he employed drawing, lettering, and layout to create brilliant designs, though perhaps not as memorable as his late 1940s work.
 It was during this period that he collaborated with Margaret Bourke-White on a memorable series of covers for Columbia.